 Is it safe to give my address on Craigslist?

 It’s probably not a good idea.
-Sharing personal information, even something as simple as an address or phone number, could provide a scammer with a piece of information that they need to steal your identity.
-If you’re selling something, try to meet in a safe, public place.
+Sharing personal information, even something as simple as an address or phone number, could provide a scammer with a piece of information they need to steal your identity.
+Whether you’re selling something on Craigslist or another resale platform like Facebook Marketplace, try to meet in a safe, public place.

 Is Zelle safe for Craigslist?

-It can be.
-Zelle makes sending payments fast, but they may not refund you if you’re scammed on Zelle while trying to buy something on Craigslist.
+Not necessarily.
+Zelle makes sending payments fast, but you may not be refunded if you if you’re scammed on Zelle while trying to buy something on Craigslist.

 This article contains